 However, during all these years, Victorinox Swiss Army has come a long way in terms of industrial design learning on their own mistakes and, something tells me, hiring a number of qualified professionals that actually knew what they were doing.

-Now, they seem to understand that an aviator-style watch, however modern it is intended to look, is also supposed to be readable and legible with primary, secondary and all subsequent streams of data correctly layered and prioritized so that you wouldn’t spend precious time (while, for example, riding on some bobberized motorcycle with a single rudimentary instrument gauge with nothing but a analogue speedo and tacho on it) trying to claw your way through numerous indicators just to understand what time it is, while missing a huge pothole on the road and going headfirst into a ditch (or under a truck if it isn’t your lucky day).
+Now, they seem to understand that an aviator-style watch, however modern it is intended to look, is also supposed to be readable and legible with primary, secondary and all subsequent flows of data correctly layered and prioritized so that you wouldn’t spend precious time (while, for example, riding on some bobberized motorcycle with a single rudimentary instrument gauge with nothing but a analogue speedo and tacho on it) trying to claw your way through numerous indicators just to understand what time it is, while missing a huge pothole on the road and going headfirst into a ditch (or under a truck if it isn’t your lucky day).

-In this respect, the Victorinox Swiss Army Airboss Mach 9 probably deserves highest commendations.
+In this respect, the Victorinox Swiss Army Airboss Mach 9 probably deserves the highest commendations.
 Although it may not be as legible as a good old B-Uhr with its laconic monochromatic dial layout, it is still easy to read at basically a single glance.
 Just take a look at the photos: you will immediately see its slightly off-white diamond-shaped hour and minute hands, as well as beautifully executed luminous Arabic numerals.
-When that stream is read, your eyes will easily find the small seconds hand, which is, too, treated with white Superluminova.
+When that information is read, your eyes will easily find the small seconds hand, which is, too, treated with white Superluminova.
 Then goes date: although a bit too small for me, it, too, is easy to read.

 The chronograph is clearly not a priority here, but so is the function itself in the modern world when you always half a dozen of electronic devices around you that are able to measure time intervals with a lot higher precision and a lot less hassle.
 After all, all you need is to press a start button and then stop the chronograph: you can always read it later when there is enough time for you to get your eyes off the road.